The Paw Pals Animal Assisted Education program has been created for students who are currently disengaged or at risk of disengaging from education.

 Our program focuses on building student engagement and confidence through animal assisted activities and individualised learning sessions working alongside our trained therapy dogs and program facilitators.
 Paw Pals is a planned and structured student intervention with specific academic and educational goals, and is available to students in Melbourne, Geelong and Ballarat.

-Now in Geelong
+Now in Ballarat

 Our staff work within a trauma-informed framework using the ReLATE model and have an understanding of the impact and implications of developmental trauma on a student’s learning and education.
 Paw Pals provides a positive learning environment which supports students to quickly develop trust and increased self-esteem as an independent learner.

 - Increase social confidence and emotional intelligence